Allergies in dogs are no fun, so why not give antihistamines to dogs?

 There are also some seasons when your pup is more likely to develop an allergic reaction.
 These are called seasonal allergies, and it affects cats, dogs, and humans alike.
 Just think of how during the start of spring, you find more people sneezing and wheezing on the street.
 It’s all that pollen!

 Dog antihistamines are used to treat these allergic reactions, which can range from mild to severe.
 There are medications that are safe for pets and others that are not.

 Allergy Medicine for Dogs: What Does an Antihistamine Do?

-When a dog comes into contact with something they’re allergic to (pollen, dust mites, ragweed…), their body produces histamines.
+When a dog comes into contact with something it is allergic to (pollen, dust mites, ragweed…), its body produces histamines.
 These chemicals trigger the symptoms we’re used to seeing in people and dogs with allergies.
 Think of a stuffy nose, runny eyes, itching, inflammation of the skin and inner ears, a dry mouth, and more.

 Antihistamines for dogs are part of every owner’s and vet’s emergency handbook when fighting dog allergies.
-These drugs block the histamines from having any effect on a dog’s body.
-This means that the negative symptoms of an allergy won’t be triggered — which is great!
+These drugs can block the histamines from having any effect on a dog’s body.
+This means that the chances of negative symptoms of an allergy are significantly reduced — which is great!

-But antihistamines for dogs don’t fix all the problems in all dogs.
-Your dog’s allergic reaction may be due to mast cell tumors.
-Giving them an antihistamine will take care of the visible symptoms, but it won’t take care of any underlying problems.
+However, antihistamines may not work in all cases of allergies based on their cause and severity Giving them an antihistamine will take care of the visible symptoms, but it won’t take care of any underlying problems.